 Mouse: A bump or isolated area of swelling on a fighter’s face.

 Neutral Corner: Each of the two fighters are assigned a red or blue corner.
-Two white corners of the ring remain and are considered, “neutral territory.”
+Two white corners of the ring are remaining and are considered “neutral territory.”
 Neither fighter’s cornermen are stationed there so it’s where a fighter is sent if he knocks his or her opponent down.
 They remain there while a count is administered by the referee.